osmokallio/Uno-Game-Tracker/README.md

 Persistence between sessions relies on **manual CSV export/import**, now featuring **more robust validation** on import and a UI note recommending backups.
 The application includes user **confirmation dialogues** to prevent accidental data loss.

 A major feature is the **integrated, toggleable statistics section** which is now significantly expanded.
 It displays overall, per-session/day, and detailed per-game statistics (including **round-by-round scores with the round winner highlighted**).
-New statistics include **win streaks, highest/lowest scoring rounds, and player head-to-head records**.
+New statistics include **win streaks, longest streaks of individual hand wins, highest/lowest scoring rounds**, and player head-to-head records.
 Basic **filtering by date and player** is implemented for the statistics view, complemented by a **bar chart visualizing total wins**.

 The UI incorporates **basic animations** for feedback and is designed with **CSS responsiveness** for better usability across different screen sizes.
 The application runs entirely within the user's web browser using HTML, CSS, and JavaScript, requiring no server-side backend.